-Barry Lancet's Japantown, an international thriller, was selected by both Suspense Magazine and renowned mystery critic Oline Cogdill as one of the Best Debuts of the Year, and has been optioned by J. J. Abrams' Bad Robot Productions, in association with Warner Bros.
+Barry Lancet's Japantown, an international thriller, won the prestigious Barry Award for Best First Mystery Novel, was selected by both Suspense Magazine and renowned mystery critic Oline Cogdill as one of the Best Debuts of the Year, and has been optioned by J. J. Abrams' Bad Robot Productions, in association with Warner Bros.

 Lancet's connection with Japan began more than thirty years ago with a short exploratory trip from his California home to Tokyo.
 Five years later his visit turned into a long-term stay in the Japanese capital, a thriving metropolis he found endlessly fascinating.

 Lancet landed a position at one of the country's top publishing houses, and in twenty-five years he developed numerous books across many fields but mostly on Japanese culture—including art, crafts, cuisine, history, fiction, Zen gardens, martial arts, Asian philosophy, and more.
 All of which were sold in the United States, Europe, and the rest of the world.
 The work opened doors to many traditional worlds, lending a unique insider's view to his own writing.